About Pirate Day

 Where the funds go

-Pirate Day has raised more than $300,000 since 2015, thanks to schools, Early Learning Centres and businesses participating.
-Both The Pirate Ship Foundation and The Kids’ Cancer Project share a fundamental belief that scientific discoveries will improve outcomes for children affected by cancer.
+Pirate Day has raised more than $360,000 since 2015, thanks to schools, Early Learning Centres and businesses participating.
+The Kids’ Cancer Project believes that scientific discoveries will improve outcomes for children affected by cancer.

 The Kids’ Cancer Project is an independent national charity, supporting bold scientific research that has the greatest chance of clinical success.
 Since 1993, the charity has contributed tens of millions of dollars to scientific research projects helping children with many types of cancer.
 Learn more about all the research projects funded by The Kids’ Cancer Project.

 About childhood brain cancer